Tournamatch/trn-core/readme.txt

 == Changelog ==

+= 4.3.3 =
+* Critical: Saving permalinks or changing templates causes you to lose Tournamatch custom rewrite rules.

 = 4.3.2 =
 * Fix: You are now redirected to the All Ladders screen after successfully creating a new ladder.
 * Fix: Flush URL rewrite should only be called on plugin activation and deactivation.